TerrenceMiao/react-bootstrap-table-nextgen/packages/react-bootstrap-table-nextgen-overlay/README.md

 -----

 ## Empty Table
-[**`noDataIndication`**](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/table-props.html#nodataindication-function) is a simple case you can take it, if current data size is empty, `react-bootstrap-table-nextgen` will call the `noDataIndication` prop and get the result to display on the table.
+[**`noDataIndication`**](https://react-bootstrap-table.github.io/react-bootstrap-table2/docs/table-props.html#nodataindication-function) is a simple case you can take it, if current data size is empty, `react-bootstrap-table2` will call the `noDataIndication` prop and get the result to display on the table.

 [**Here**](https://react-bootstrap-table.github.io/react-bootstrap-table2/storybook/index.html?selectedKind=EmptyTableOverlay) is a quick exmaple for `noDataIndication`.